temet.util

 Return a hash of the current state of the mercurial python repo.

-temet.util.job_monitor module
+temet.util.job_monitor

 Helpers for working with SLURM jobs.